 - Resort to Zoom for board meetings and other community events…

 - Find an interesting speaker to address the community

 - Have a really good cook in your community?
 Maybe they would be willing to host a Zoom cooking lesson!

 - In March and April, we had clients contacting us because some members decided to put up Christmas lights at their house.
 We had also seen similar stories of this trending in the news.
-Associations should consider taking a relaxed approach to enforcement when it comes to somethings right now…
+Associations should consider taking a relaxed approach to enforcement when it comes to something right now.

 - Thinking ahead… maybe a friendly holiday decoration contest could be fun for your community!